 Ouachita Baptist University’s Rosemary Adams Department of Art and Design will host “Unseen Imprints,” an exhibit by guest artist Trinity Kai, beginning Monday, Nov.
 2. The exhibit will be displayed in the Rosemary Gossett Adams Gallery on the first floor of Moses-Provine Hall through December 11 and is free and open to the public.

 According to Kai’s show statement, “Unseen Imprints” is “a collection of works that examine the emotional impact that humans leave on one another.”
 The exhibit includes self-portraiture, written language and materiality to express the personal experiences that have shaped the artist, particularly her experiences as a person with Albinism.

 “Through this body of work, I want people to contemplate what and how they feel when looking and engaging with the work, to recognize their own imprints and be aware of the imprints they may place on others,” Kai said.

-“Trinity is exploring discrimination, stereotypes and objectifications through her own personal story,” said Carey Roberson, associate professor of visual arts.
+“Trinity is exploring discrimination, stereotypes and objectifications through her own personal story,” said Carey Roberson, associate professor of Art and Design.
 “The work is powerful, rich in meaning and yet elegantly beautiful.”

 “This work is a testimony to her strength, persistence and much needed voice,” Roberson added.